Interactive display helps to remember MU plane crash victims individually

 “The perk of have a digital display is that it’s not static,” she said.
 “They can add new features and information whenever they want to.
 And over time, when we find new research and information, we can add to it, which is cool.”

-Powers said there are not any new additions to the display yet, but there are some in the works.
+Powers said there are no new additions to the display yet, but there are some in the works.